bpcmusic/telex/README.md

 * [Galapagoose](http://llllllll.co/users/galapagoose/activity) for being an endlessly patient mentor helping get the circuit design and layout sorted.
 These modules wouldn't exist without his help.

+* [Tom Erbe](http://www.soundhack.com/) for teaching me all about this stuff at CalArts back in the dark ages.

 * Ezra Buchla and Brian for birthing the beautiful and ambitious Aleph and endowing it with an `II` jack.

 * Tom Whitwell of [Music Thing Modular](http://musicthing.co.uk/modular/) and his open sharing of the Teensy 3.1 powered, Bad-Assed [RadioMusic](https://github.com/TomWhitwell/RadioMusic/wiki).